ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

 * _hyperparameters_ : Normal machine learning hyperparameters

 * _network settings_ : Sets up the actual size of the neural network.
-Notice it has _num layer: 2_ and _hidden units:128_ .
-In a more complex scenario you might have 3 layers and 256 hidden units.
-Have another look at the MultilayerPerceptron (MLP) in Figure 5.
+Notice it has _num layer: 2_ and _hidden units:128_ - this is 2 hidden layers of 128 units each.
+In a more complex scenario you might have 3 layers and 256 hidden units per layer.
+Have another look at the Multilayer Perceptron (MLP) in Figure 5.

     * The 1st layer is all of our observations.
 Note that we have 3 stacked vectors (for the last 3 frames), as input into the _neural network_.